Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Additional Examples of VSA Algorithms

 \subsection{An Argument Against Commutative Binding: Composing Data Structures}

 Data structures can be defined in VSAs.
-We had previously discussed slot-filler relationships, like with the example of constructing a tuple in Section \ref{sec:tuple}, but it is also possible to construct data structures that have more detailed ordering, like lists or trees.
-A list of items $(x_{1},\ldots,x_{n})$ can be constructed using bundling and repeated application of a braiding operation, $\rho$ as follows:
+We had previously discussed slot-filler relationships, like the example of constructing a tuple in Section \ref{sec:tuple}, but it is also possible to construct data structures that have more detailed ordering, such as lists or trees.
+A list of items $(x_{1},\ldots,x_{n})$ can be constructed using bundling and repeated application of a braiding operation, $\rho x:= \braid(x)$ as follows:

 where $\rho^{k}$ indicates $k \in \mathbb{Z}^{+}$ applications of the braiding operation.
 Individual elements can be selected This construction is made without relying on the binding operation, although such guarding is possible in VSAs with commutative binding operations.
 This is accomplished by binding with a \enquote{guard vector}, $h$, that has been iteratively bound with itself: